Estimated reading time: 3 minutes

-In the table below you can see the GI of different foods.
 It is not only the type of carbohydrate that determines GI.
-The cooking process as well as the presence of fat and dietary fiber may affect GI.
-Notice that baked potatoes have much higher GI than cooked potatoes.
+The cooking process, as well as the presence of fat and dietary fiber, may affect GI.
+For example, baked potatoes have much higher GI than cooked potatoes.
 Ice cream actually has a relatively low GI because its fat slows sugar absorption.
-Whole corn products usually have a low GI because of the high amount of dietary fiber.
+Whole grain products usually have a low GI because of the high amount of dietary fiber.

 High: Baked potatoes 85, Corn flakes 81, Jelly Beans 78, Waffles 76, White bread 73, Raisins 64, Ice cream 61,